Olive Thomas: Personal life

 By most accounts, Thomas was the love of Pickford's life.
 However, the marriage was tumultuous and filled with highly-charged conflict, followed by lavish making up through the exchange of expensive gifts.
 Pickford's family did not always approve of Thomas, but most of the family did attend her funeral.
 In Mary Pickford's 1955 autobiography Sunshine and Shadow, she wrote:I regret to say that none of us approved of the marriage at that time.
-Mother [i.e., Charlotte Hennessey] thought Jack was too young, and Lottie and I felt that Olive, being in musical comedy, belonged to an alien world.
+Mother thought Jack was too young, and Lottie and I felt that Olive, being in musical comedy, belonged to an alien world.
 Ollie had all the rich, eligible men of the social world at her feet.
 She had been deluged with proposals from her own world of the theater as well.
 Which was not at all surprising.
 The beauty of Olive Thomas is legendary.
 The girl had the loveliest violet-blue eyes I have ever seen.
 They were fringed with long dark lashes that seemed darker because of the delicate translucent pallor of her skin.
 I could understand why Florenz Ziegfeld never forgave Jack for taking her away from the Follies.
 She and Jack were madly in love with one another, but I always thought of them as a couple of children playing together.

 Death

 For several years, Thomas and Pickford had intended to vacation together.
 Both were constantly traveling and had little time to spend together.
 With their marriage on the rocks, the couple decided to take a second honeymoon.
 In August 1920, the pair headed for Paris, hoping to combine a vacation with some film preparations.

 On the night of September 5, 1920, they went out for a night of entertainment and partying at the famous bistros in the Montparnasse Quarter of Paris.
 Returning to their suite in the Hotel Ritz around 3 a.m., Pickford either fell asleep or was outside the bedroom.
-An intoxicated and tired Thomas ingested a mercury bichloride solution, a topical medication that had been prescribed to Pickford to treat sores caused by his chronic syphilis.
+An intoxicated and tired Thomas ingested a mercury bichloride solution, which may have been prescribed to Pickford as a topical medication to treat sores caused by syphilis.
 While accounts vary, authorities speculated that Thomas thought the flask contained either drinking water or a sleeping tonic.
 The medication's label was in French, which may have added to her confusion.
 After drinking the liquid she screamed, "Oh, my God!" and Pickford rushed to assist her.
 She was taken to the American Hospital in the Paris suburb of Neuilly-sur-Seine, where Pickford and his former brother-in-law Owen Moore remained at her side until she died five days later.